jonhoo/thesquareplanet.com/_drafts/implementers-guide-to-raft.md

 far forward.
 This is why `matchIndex` is initialized to -1 (i.e., we agree on no prefix), and only updated when a follower *positively acknowledges* an `AppendEntries` RPC.

+#### Term confusion

+Term confusion refers to servers getting confused by RPCs that come from old terms.
+In general, this is not a problem when receiving an RPC, since the rules in Figure 2 say exactly what you should do when you see an old term.
+However, Figure 2 generally doesn't discuss what you should do when you get old RPC *replies*.
+From experience, we have found that by far the simplest thing to do is to first record the term in the reply (it may be higher than your current term), and then to compare the current term with the term you sent in your original RPC.
+If the two are different, drop the reply and return. *Only* if the two terms are the same should you continue processing the reply.
+There may be further optimizations you can do here with some clever protocol reasoning, but this approach seems to work well.
+And *not* doing it leads down a long, winding path of blood, sweat, tears and despair.

 #### An aside on optimizations